fra99le/TanksAR/README.md

 2. Attach an ARKIt capable iOS device via USB.
 3. If the iOS device asks "Trust This Computer?", select "Trust".
-4. At the top of the Xcode, to the right of "TanksAR", click and select the name of the iOS device to use.
-It may take a few minutes for Xcode to prepare the device and make it available.
+4. At the top of the Xcode, to the right of "TanksAR", click and select the name of the iOS device to use.<br/>It may take a few minutes for Xcode to prepare the device and make it available.
 5. Open the "Product" menu and click on "Profile".
 6. Once "Instruments" app launches, find the newly installed ARtillery icon on your device.
 7. Tap the icon to launch ARtillery.
-8. Tap "OK" when prompted `"ARtillery" Would like to Access the Camera".
+8. Tap "OK" when prompted `"ARtillery" Would like to Access the Camera`.